On Some Three-Color Ramsey Numbers for Paths: Progress on

 \begin{proof} We need to show that each 3-coloring of the edges of $K_{17}$ contains a monochromatic $P_9$.
 Let us suppose that there is a $(P_9, P_9, P_9; 17)$-coloring $G$ with colors red, blue and green, forming graphs $G^1$, $G^2$ and $G^3$, respectively.
 Since $K_{17}$ has 136 edges, we may assume without loss of generality that there are at least 46 red edges, i.e. $e(G^1)\ge 46$.

 Since by (3) we have $w(17,6)=46$, it follows by Theorem 5 that $G^{1}$ contains a cycle $C_k$ for some $k \geq 6$.
-One can easily verify that the critical graphs in this case \cite{CaV} have $P_9$, and thus $k \geq 7$.
+One can easily verify that the critical graphs in this case (described in \cite{CaV} and in Appendix B) have $P_9$, and thus $k \geq 7$.
 If $k \geq 9$, we immediately obtain a red $P_9$, a contradiction.
-If $k=8$, then to avoid a $P_9$ in $G^{1}$ we have a bipartite graph $G'$ with partite sets of order $8$ and $9$, respectively.
-In order to avoid monochromatic $P_9$ in $G^{2}$ and $G^{3}$, $G'$ contains at most $66$ blue and green edges (use the last row of Table IV in \cite{GRS}).
+If $k=8$, then we use an argument very similar to the main steps in the proof of Theorem 6.
+In order to avoid a $P_9$ in $G^{1}$ we have a bipartite graph with partite sets of order $8$ and $9$, respectively, and let us denote it by $G'$.
+In order to avoid monochromatic $P_9$ in $G^{2}$ and $G^{3}$, by using the last row of Table IV, we see that $G'$ can contain at most $66$ blue and green edges.
 Each of at least 6 other edges of $G'$ are red and together with the $C_8$ they contain a red $P_9$, again a contradiction.
-Hence, in the rest of the proof we will assume that $G$ has a red $C_7$ with vertices $C=\{c_1, c_2, ..., c_7\}$, and the remaining vertices are $P=\{p_1, p_2, ..., p_{10}\}$.
+Hence, in the rest of the proof we will assume that $G$ has a red $C_7$ with vertices $C=\{c_1, c_2, ..., c_7\}$, the remaining vertices are $P=\{p_1, p_2, ..., p_{10}\}$, and $G$ has no red $C_k$ for any $k \ge 8$.